Tutein House: Tutein family

 Tutein's eldest son Ferdinand joined his father's company.
 He married Josepha Aloisia Franciska Romalia Anna Marie Siboni, a daughter of Giuseppe Siboni.
 The couple moved into the ground-floor apartment of his father's building in Vimmelskaftet.
 In 1830, Tutein ceded Edelgave to his second-eldest son Friederich Tutein Jr. Yiyein's youngest son Peter Adolph Tutein had acquired Marienborg Manor on Møn in 1821.
-The daughter Pouline Wilhelmine Vilhelmine Tutein married to wholesale merchant Johan Jacob Frölich.
+The daughter Pouline Wilhelmine Vilhelmine Tutein married wholesale merchant Johan Jacob Frölich.

 The property was home to 32 residents in four households at the 1740 census.
-Frederik Tutein resided in the building with his wife Sophie Tutein (née Wraatz), the lady's compansion Sophie Palme, husjomfru Louise Weygaard, two male servants, two maids, a female cook, a coachman, a caretaker and a concierge.
-Ferdinand Tutein, his son and partner, resided on the ground floor with his wife Josephine Tutein (mée Sibone), their five children (aged seven to 15), a governess, a female cook, two male servants and two maids.
+Frederik Tutein resided in the building with his wife Sophie Tutein (née Wraatz), the lady's companion Sophie Palme, husjomfru Louise Weygaard, two male servants, two maids, a female cook, a coachman, a caretaker and a concierge.
+Ferdinand Tutein, his son and partner, resided on the ground floor with his wife Josephine Tutein (née Sibone), their five children (aged seven to 15), a governess, a female cook, two male servants and two maids.
 Ane Dorothea Wendt, a widow clothing retailer, resided in the basement with her 18-year-old son Carl Chr.
 Heinr.
 Wendt and two maids.
 Johan Adolph Jørgensen, a turner, resided in another part of the basement with his wife Johanne Frederikke Jørgensen and the apprentice Martin Fred.
 Lindholm.